Terry Manning: Photography career

-Personal life
+Personal life and death

-Manning regularly competes in marathons, including two entries in the New York Marathon.
+Manning regularly competed in marathons, including two entries in the New York Marathon.
 He achieved a ranking of 19th nationally in racquetball, and worked as a racquetball instructor for several years.
 He completed Bachelor of Arts degrees in Political Science and History.

-In 1992 Manning moved to the Bahamas with his wife Sherry Manning where he worked with Chris Blackwell at his studio.
-Sherry died from cancer in 2013 in Nassau.
-In 2017 Manning married Janet Brunton and returned to El Paso, Texas.
-Manning has a stepson, Cory, and three children, Lucas, Michael, and Yuri.
+In 1992, Manning moved to the Bahamas with his wife Sherrie Manning where he worked with Chris Blackwell at his studio.
+Sherrie died from cancer in 2013 in Nassau.
+In 2017, Manning married Janet Brunton and returned to El Paso, Texas.
+Manning had a stepson, Cory, and three children, Lucas, Michael, and Yuri.
+On March 25, 2025, Manning died following an accidental fall at home, at the age of 77.